MuckRock/missouri-childcare-deserts/README.md

 ## Methodology
 - We crosswalked the supply of Missouri child care programs by ZIP code to supply by ZCTA using [the popular UDS crosswalk](https://udsmapper.org/zip-code-to-zcta-crosswalk/) in [`etl/3_zip-zcta-crosswalk-ChildCareAware`](etl/3_zip-zcta-crosswalk-ChildCareAware.R).
 This is necessary to both map the data and to join the data to ACS population estimates, which are in ZCTA format, not ZIP.
-- We joined ZCTA-level supply to demand, ACS estimates of population, in [`etl/4_append_all_pop_to_ChildCareAware`](etl/4_append_all_pop_to_ChildCareAware.R).
+- We joined ZCTA-level supply to demand in [`etl/4_append_all_pop_to_ChildCareAware`](etl/4_append_all_pop_to_ChildCareAware.R).
 - We cleaned and crosswalked the grant applications with the address of each facility to ZCTAs in [`etl/5_clean-relief-data`](etl/5_clean-relief-data.R).
 Several addresses had incorrect zip codes.
-WE manually corrected these by searching the address on Google Maps, after which each application's unique ID was marked in the code and with a comment that the ZIP code that was manually corrected.
+We manually corrected these by searching the address on Google Maps, after which each application's unique ID was marked in the code and with a comment that the ZIP code that was manually corrected.
 - The file [`analysis/findings.qmd`](analysis/findings.qmd) brings the above sources of data together to map ZCTA areas that qualify as child care deserts and assess whether funding from the grants we tracked went to those areas.